CHARACTERISATION OF MATERIALS FOR THE RESTORATION OF THE PARADOR IN ÚBEDA (JAÉN)

 Since then, it has undergone several refurbishments, most notably the major refurbishment undertaken between 1985 and 1986, which modernised its facilities without sacrificing its historical essence.

-In August 2024, Turespaña – through the Recovery, Transformation and Resilience Plan (Next Generation EU) – awarded a contract for 870,406 euros to the company Fortress Restauración de Monumentos, S.L., to carry out a new phase of conservation and restoration of the building.
-This action is part of an ambitious national plan that includes improvements to more than 30 historic Paradors – such as those in Santiago de Compostela, La Granja, Ronda and Lorca – with a total investment of around 89-90 million euros.
+In August 2024, Turespaña—through the Recovery, Transformation and Resilience Plan (Next Generation EU)—awarded a contract worth €870,406 to the company Fortress Restauración de Monumentos, S.L., to carry out a new phase of conservation and restoration work on the building.
+This project forms part of an ambitious national plan that includes improvements to more than 30 historic Paradores —such as those in Santiago de Compostela, La Granja, Ronda and Lorca— with a total investment of around 89–90 million euros.

 The works focus on: